brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-   Python programmers almost never implement the Singleton Pattern as described in the :doc:`/gang-of-four/index`, where a class forbids normal instantiation and makes a single instance available through a class method.
+   Python programmers almost never implement the Singleton Pattern as described in the :doc:`/gang-of-four/index`, whose Singleton class forbids normal instantiation and instead offers a class method that returns the single instance.
-   Instead, a Python class can keep supporting normal instantiation syntax while rigging its ``__new__()`` method to always return the same instance.
+   Instead, Python lets a class offer what looks like normal instantiation that actually returns a singleton instance through a custom ``__new__()`` method.
    But an even more Pythonic approach, if your design forces you to offer global access to a singleton object, is to use :doc:`/python/module-globals/index` instead.